digitallyinduced/ihp/Guide/file-storage.markdown

         parts = T.splitOn "/" trimmedText
 ```

-The `RenderImageStyleAction` should now get another argument - the signed token.
+We need to change `RenderImageStyleAction` to get another argument, the signed token.

 ```haskell